Araon/Machine-Learning-By-Andrew-Ng/README.md

-## Associated Excersise for Machine Learning Course by Andrew NG
+## Accompanying Exercises for Machine Learning Course by Andrew NG